TRoboto/Maha/docs/source/overview.rst

 which we call Rules.
 Rules are defined in :mod:`maha.parsers.rules`.
 All rules are optimized, compiled and cached to ensure best performance possible.

-Rules can be easily extended, check :doc:`custom dimension<custom dimension>`.
+Rules can be easily extended, check :doc:`custom dimension<development/custom_dimension>`.

 Processors